Machine Learning Assisted Resistive Force Theory for Helical Structures at Low Reynolds Number: Concluding remarks

 \section{Concluding remarks}

 We developed a reduced-order model for low Reynolds number flow that has accuracy of an exact solution to Stokes equation for rigid slender structure using ANN.
 The force and torque profile for our model within geometric variation were found to The developed model also displays superiority in speed and ease of implementation.
 We envision this model to be applied to bacteria and cilia-inspired robots or micro-motors of which primary force/torque analysis is done through a less accurate RFT method due to complexity in implementation and low computational efficiency.
+Despite the high accuracy for a single/rigid geometry, our developed model is limited in accounting for the long-range interaction ability of the SBTs and assumes unbounded scenarios.
+We are working to develop an improved model to incorporate the elasticity, long-range hydrodynamic interaction, and boundary condition for the future.
 In the course of result analysis, we have discovered that the dynamic changes in long range effect characterized by current coefficients for the structure with high deformation is a topic for future investigation.
 The structural simulation code with the trained machine learning model is available at \href{https://github.com/StructuresComp/MLRFT}{https://github.com/StructuresComp/MLRFT}.